microsoft/TOXIGEN/README.md

 # TOXIGEN: Controlling Language Models to Generate Implicit and Adversarial Toxicity
-This is the official repository for [ToxiGen: Controlling Language Models to Generate Implicit and Adversarial Toxicity](https://arxiv.org/abs/2030.12345).
+This is the official repository for [ToxiGen: Controlling Language Models to Generate Implicit and Adversarial Toxicity](https://arxiv.org/abs/2030.12345), ACL 2022.
 ToxiGen is a massive dataset containing **implicitly** toxic and benign sentences mentioning minority groups.
 Classifiers trained on ToxiGen learn to detect notoriously-hard, subtle toxicity that includes no slurs or profanity.

 The ToxiGen dataset is generated using large language models, and we also provide code for generating more data using your own language model.